When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Can My Dog Eat Corn?

-A corn allergy in dogs is possible.
-You might try an at-home allergy test before giving your dog corn to make sure your pup doesn’t have any allergies.
-If not, then you should be fine to give dogs corn in moderation.
+Many dogs can.
+However, some dogs may have a corn allergy.
+You might try an at-home allergy test before giving your dog corn to make sure your pup does not have any allergies.
+If not, you should be fine to give dogs corn in moderation.

 Is Corn Safe For Dogs?

-As long as they don’t have any corn allergies, then corn is perfectly safe for dogs to eat.
-Corn is also a good source of:
+As long as they do not have any corn allergies, corn is perfectly safe for dogs to eat.
+Corn has some nutritional benefits as well.
+Corn is a good source of:

 - Protein and amino acids – for strong muscles and healthy hair

 - Linoleic acid and Omega-6 fatty acid – helps maintain a good coat and immune system

 - Antioxidants and vitamin E – promote good immunity